CatChenal/DU-event-transcript-demo/2021/21-cat-chenal-foo-foo.md

 ### Introduction

 Okay hello and welcome to Data Umbrella's webinar for October so I'm just going to go over the agenda I'm going to do a
-brief introduction then there will be the workshop by hugo and James and you can ask questions along the way in the chat
+brief introduction then there will be the workshop by Hugo and James and you can ask questions along the way in the chat
 or actually the best place to ask questions is the Q&A and there's an option to upvote as well so yet asking the Q&A if
 you happen to post it on the chat by mistake I can also transfer it over to Q&A so that would be fine too and this
 webinar is being recorded briefly about me I am a statistician and data scientist and I am the founder of Data Umbrella
 I am on a lot of platforms as Reshama so feel free to follow me on Twitter and LinkedIn we have a code of conduct we're
-dedicated to providing harassment free experience for everyone thank you for helping to make this a welcoming friendly
+dedicated to providing a harassment-free experience for everyone thank you for helping to make this a welcoming friendly
 professional community for all and this code of conduct applies to the chat as well so our mission is to provide an
-inclusive community for underrepresented persons in data science and we are an all volunteer run organization you can
+inclusive community for underrepresented persons in data science and we are an all volunteer-run organization you can
 support Data Umbrella by doing the following things you can follow our code of conduct and keep our community a place
 where everybody wants to keep coming to you can donate to our open collective and that helps to pay meet-up dues and
 other operational costs and you can check out this link here on GitHub we have this new initiative where all the videos
 are being transcribed and so is to make them more accessible so we take the YouTube videos and we put the raw there and
 so we've had a number of volunteers help us transcribe it so feel free to check out this link and maybe if you do this
-video maybe the two speakers will follow you on Twitter I can't promise anything but it's possible dave umbrella has a
+video maybe the two speakers will follow you on Twitter I can't promise anything but it's possible.
+Data Umbrella has a
 job board and it's at jobs.org and once this gets started I'll put some links in the chat the job that we are
-highlighting today is is the machine learning engineer job by development seed and development seat is based in
+highlighting today is the machine learning engineer job by development seed and development seat is based in
 Washington DC and Lisbon Portugal and they do I'm going to go to the next slide what they do is they're doing social
 good work and so they're doing for instance mapping elections from Afghanistan to the US analyzing public health and
 economic data from Palestine to Illinois and leading the strategy and development behind data world bank and some other